by Wyn Hilty

 Featuring the Bulgarian Women’s Choir rendition of “Jingle Bells.”

 The Bulgarian Women’s Choir is a folk music ensemble from the former Soviet Union that became popular in the West during the 1990s.
 They employ a bizarre yodelish method of singing drawn from traditional Bulgarian music.
-“Jingle Bells” is of course a traditional Christmas carol; it was written in 1857 by a minister named James Pierpont.
+“Jingle Bells” is of course a traditional Christmas carol that was originally intended as a Thanksgiving holiday song; it was written in 1857 by a minister named James Pierpont.

 There’s just too much Zarindast in this movie already.